 As I’ve said in other posts, I have a range of interests.
-Yes, I do an awful lot of political posts here, or depending on your point of view, a lot of awful political posts, but I do range around.
+Yes, I do an awful lot of political posts here, or depending on your point of view, a lot of awful political posts, :twisted: but I do range around.
 This is one of those days.

 After the Vietnam War, the military decided they needed a new airplane.
 That’s not really unusual, but one of the types they decided they needed was something for “close air support.”
 After a competition, they picked one.
 It was relatively cheap (around $14 million each), and was built specifically for that purpose.
 The Air Force hated it.
 They tried to palm it off on another service, and then came up with plans for replacing it.
 Then came Desert Storm, and the plane the Air Force didn’t want, because it was “low, slow, and ugly” showed just what it really was: The single best air support and anti-armor attack aircraft in the world.
 The A-10 Thunderbolt II, or as it’s better known as, the Warthog.